keu/docs/astro/create-first-dag.md

     astro login
     ```

     After running this command, you are prompted to open your web browser and enter your credentials to the Cloud UI.
-Then, you are automatically authenticated to the CLI.
+The Cloud UI then automatically authenticates you to the CLI.

 2. Go to `https://cloud.astronomer.io`, and select one of the available options to access the Cloud UI.